 - Kethusegile, B. et al. 2000.
 Beyond Inequalities: Women in Southern Africa.
 Harare: SARDC.

 - Lowe-Morna, C. 2000.
 ‘Strategies for Increasing Women's Participation in Politics’, Paper presented to the Fifth Meeting of Commonwealth Ministers Responsible for Women's Affairs.

-- Reynolds, Andrew.
-1999.
+- Reynolds, A. 1999.
 Women in African Legislatures and Executives: The Slow Climb to Power.
 Johannesburg: Electoral Institute of South Africa.

 - Inter-Parliamentary Union.
 1997.
 Democracy Still in the Making: A World Comparative Study.
 Geneva: Inter-Parliamentary Union.